 This module implements the AXI4-Lite Slave bus protocol.
-The user logic can master 32-bit reads or writes on this interface to DMA internal registers and also AXI Bridge internal registers when AXI Bridge Functional Mode is selected.
+The user logic can master 32-bit reads or writes on this interface to DMA internal registers.
 This interface does not generate requests to the host.
-In AXI Bridge Functional Mode, AXI Bridge internal registers can be accessed when $s_axil_aw/raddr[28] = 0$, and DMA internal registers can be accessed when $s_axil_aw/raddr[28] = 1$.

 IRQ Module

 The IRQ module receives a configurable number of interrupt wires from the user logic, and one interrupt wire from each DMA channel and is responsible for generating an interrupt over PCIe.
 Support for MSI-X, MSI, and legacy interrupts can be specified during IP configuration.